udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 > “It's a command-and-control system for the aircraft carrier – a very advanced software-intensive system that is totally indigenously developed except for an aircraft control module specific to the imported aircraft.
 So, we are able to modify it based on Indian requirements.
 Earlier, we had to buy somebody else’s system and leverage it.
 Here, we are developing it ourselves, so we are able to adapt it and modify it according to the requirements of the services.
 And it may change over a period of time after they use it for two or three years.”

 He said that since they possess all-round and in-depth knowledge about the systems they develop, they can adapt it to the requirements as time goes on.
-Moreover, being totally software-defined, they are able to modify the software appropriately.
+Moreover, being totally software-defined, they are able to modify the software appropriately to achieve different/new functionalities.

 <hr>